klbsjpolp/cirque-rummy/DEPLOYMENT_GUIDE.md

 ## Routing Options

-### Option 1: Simple Single-Page Application (Recommended for Simple Apps)
+### ⭐ Recommended: Simple Single-Page Application (No Routing)

+**This is the recommended approach for GitHub Pages deployment.** Based on real-world experience, removing routing entirely is often the most reliable solution for GitHub Pages deployment.
+Many routing configurations that work locally can fail in production on GitHub Pages.

-If your app doesn't need multiple routes, keep it simple:
+If your app doesn't need multiple routes, keep it simple and avoid routing complications:

 **App.tsx:**
 ```typescript